Unboxed-Software/solana-course/content/hello-world-program.md

 # Overview

-In this lesson we'll be using the Rust programming language to write and deploy a Solana program.
+In this lesson we'll be using the Rust programming language to write a Solana program.
+We will also be using the Solana Playground to deploy a Solana program.

 Solana programs are stored in accounts with a unique address.
 This unique address is referred to as the program id.